NYBG Staff and Regina Alvarez

-The New York Botanical Garden is collaborating with the Central Park Conservancy and the New York City Department of Parks and Recreation to document the wild flora of Central Park.
-The goal of the project is to provide an up-to-date botanical inventory to aid on-going restoration, conservation, education and recreation programs and to document the flora for scientific, ecological and conservation studies.
+The Flora of Central Park is a collaboration between The New York Botanical Garden, the Central Park Conservancy and the New York City Department of Parks and Recreation.
+The up-to-date botanical inventory will aid on-going restoration, conservation, education and recreation programs and document the flora for scientific, ecological and conservation studies.

 Activities include the collection of herbarium specimens, data analysis and public outreach.